-If we are grounded in the Word of God, the plumb line of God, we can meet Satan's assault with a violent refusal to be deceived or divided.
+If we are grounded in the Word of God, we can meet Satan's assault with a violent refusal to be deceived or divided.

 We can hold on to the Word of the Lord and press in with all of our hearts to a spiritual level which we never had attained before.

 Christ was crucified at the time of Passover, and then followed fifty days until Pentecost, including His three days in the tomb.

 He appeared to the brethren during a period of forty days before He ascended.

 Forty is the number of judgment.